spryker/spryker-docs/docs/marketplace/dev/architecture-overview/202108.0/marketplace-merchant-portal-architecture-overview.md

 ### Security
 While addressing different concerns, both MerchantPortal and Backoffice has direct access the main database where all the application transactions are stored.
-While Backoffice application is hidden behind VPN secure connection, MerchantPortal needs to be exposed to WAN directly.
+Markteplace Operator Backoffice application is hidden behind VPN secure connection, but MerchantPortal needs to be exposed to WAN directly.
 That raises security risks (such as Unauthorized Data Access) and imposes higher requirements on both Application and Infrastructure layers.

 #### Security of Spryker Marketplace System Infrastructure